roannav/roannav.github.io/web/Jekyll-Blog.md

 It will automatically rebuild the website, putting the files into \_site, whenever you save a change to your files.<br>
 This command works, when you don't have a Gemfile.

+Better yet, start the server AND make the browser refresh every time you make an edit to a file: `jekyll serve --livereload`

 Stop the server: `Ctrl - C`

 Start over (delete cache and the \_site folder, which contains the generated website files):<br>